auth-global/self-documenting-cryptography/design-documents/g3pb2.md

 in the most relevant situations and incapable of making any other guarantees regarding delivery or non-delivery in other situations.

-I had been long aware of the existence and capabilities of Homomorphic Encryption.
-I was immediately aware that cryptoacoustics and HE are adversaries, even if I still don't have any deep understanding of HE itself.

 And yet, my concious mind was resolutely in denial about the connections between what I was doing and communications theory.
 The penny finally dropped when I had to finally admit to myself why I needed to acknowledge Dr. Doiron.

-The art of encoding plaintext messages into cryptographic algorithms is an important enough technique that it warrants a memorable name.
 I chose the name "cryptoacoustics" because sound is the primary means of communication that humans use to physically communicate with each other.
 It also honors my deceased friend Duncan Lowne, who was a DJ interested in electronic music and computer engineering and was a DPhil student at Oxford when he passed.

 The analogy between cryptographic hash algorithms and communications theory is not formalized in my mind, but I'm reasonably confident that time will prove